david880110/Web-Visualization-Dashboard/README.md

 ## Lattitude - Latitude Analysis Dashboard with Attitude

+### What's the weather like as we approach the equator?

 ![alt text](http://www.electricbluefishing.com/images/elnin9.gif)

 A visualization dashboard website using visualizations from [weather analysis near equator](https://github.com/david880110/API).